Borough of Swale

 Swale is a local government district with borough status in Kent, England.
 The council is based in Sittingbourne, the borough's largest town.
 The borough also contains the towns of Faversham, Queenborough and Sheerness, along with numerous villages and surrounding rural areas.
 It includes the Isle of Sheppey and is named after The Swale, the narrow channel which separates Sheppey from the mainland part of the borough.
 Some southern parts of the borough lie within the Kent Downs, a designated Area of Outstanding Natural Beauty.

 The borough borders the Medway unitary authority area to the west, the Borough of Maidstone to the south-west, the Borough of Ashford to the south-east, and the City of Canterbury to the east.
-Under proposed reorganisation in either April 2027 or 2028 the borough will face abolition and will join with one or more adjoining councils to form a new Unitary Authority.
-Details of such proposals are expected in Autumn 2025.
+Under proposed reorganisation in April 2028 the borough will be abolished and will join with Ashford Borough Council and Folkestone and Hythe District Council to form a new Mid Kent Unitary Authority.
+Elections to form a new shadow authority will be held in April 2027.